Aquatic Physical Therapy

 Aquatic Therapy with Progression

 We begin entirely with Aquatic Physical Therapy, then progress to traditional physical therapy.
 This method can work well for patients with acute injuries, or for those with conditions that improve with Aquatic Physical Therapy and can later “graduate” to traditional therapy.

 What About the Pool Itself?

-The pool is located at the Greendale YMCA, located at 75 Shore Drive in Worcester.
-It is 4 feet deep, 25 yards long, and typically regulated to between 86 and 88 degrees.
-Stairs help you safely enter the pool.
-Life safety equipment is located poolside.
+The pool is located at the Central Community Branch YMCA located at 766 Main Street in Worcester.
+Stairs help you safely enter the pool, there is also a lift available.
+Lifeguards are present, and life safety equipment is located poolside.
 There are locker rooms for men, women, and families.
 Showers are also available.

 Prior to beginning therapy in the pool, patients will have a formal physical therapy evaluation and pool orientation at our Worcester, Shrewsbury, or Clinton clinic.
 Contact our Worcester location at 508–459-5000, or by email, and we will be happy to set you up with an appointment.